dodogeny/bastion-maven-plugin-community/README.md

 ### 🆘 Enterprise Support

+> **⚠️ COMING SOON**: Enterprise support will be available when the Enterprise Edition is released.

-Enterprise customers get priority support:
+Enterprise customers will get priority support:

-- **Email Support**: enterprise-support@dodogeny.mu
+- **Email Support**: enterprise-support@dodogeny.mu (when available)
 - **Response Time**: 24 hours for critical issues
 - **Dedicated Slack Channel**: Available for annual subscribers
 - **Migration Assistance**: Help migrating from Community to Enterprise

 ### 📊 Enterprise Reporting Features

+> **⚠️ IN DEVELOPMENT**: These advanced reporting capabilities will be available in the Enterprise Edition.

-Unlock advanced reporting capabilities:
+Planned advanced reporting capabilities:

 - **PDF Reports**: Executive-ready security summaries
 - **SARIF Output**: Integration with security tools and IDEs